 Is there such thing as a no limit credit card?

-By comparison, a charge card has no limit in place simply because you’re not being offered a line of credit.
-There is also no interest rate advertised, because you don’t have to pay interest.
-This is simply because you are required to repay your entire balance in full each month in order to keep your account.
+No. All credit cards have a credit limit.
+The closest alternative is a charge card, which has no pre-set spending limit.
+This is because you are required to repay your entire balance in full each month in order to keep your account.
 Your purchases are approved on an individual basis that is based on your repayment history, your purchase history, and your financial position, including your assets.

 What happens if I spend beyond my credit limit?